 Adam has also demonstrated transfer of conjugative transposons within oral biofilms.
 There is strong evidence that mobility of these elements may be stimulated by the presence of the antibiotic which they confer resistance to.
 To this end, his other main area of research is the investigation of the transcriptional and translational control mechanisms of these mobile elements.

 Adam is currently involved in projects investigating the contribution of mobile genetic elements to, and the molecular basis of virulence of Clostridium difficile.
 Additionally he has projects investigating the emergence and persistence of antibiotic-resistant bacteria in humans, the molecular evolution of mobile genetic elements and their biological cost to the host cell, mobile genetic elements and resistance genes in microbial metagemones from human, animal and environmental samples and horizontal gene transfer in clinically important biofilms.

-His group is currently funded by the European Union, the Schlumberger Foundation flagship program; Faculty for the Future, DEFRA, Commonwealth Scholarships, The Malaysian Government, The Eastman Foundation for Oral Research and Training (EFFORT) and UCL.
+His group is currently funded by the Schlumberger Foundation flagship program; Faculty for the Future, DEFRA, Commonwealth Scholarships, The Saudi Arabian, Malaysian and Thai Governments, The Eastman Foundation for Oral Research and Training (EFFORT) and UCL.

 MSc / MSci / BSc students